Product Experience of Password Creation

 Choosen "Checkbox"

-Checkbox is best solution as it
+Checkbox is best solution because:

-Clarity and accessibility: The text "Show password" is more explicit and easier to understand for all users, including those who may not be familiar with the eye symbol.
+The text "Show password" is more explicit and easier to understand for all users, including those who may not be familiar with the eye symbol.
 This approach removes ambiguity and enhances user comprehension of the functionality.

-Avoiding potential confusion: The eye icon can sometimes be misinterpreted, as users may not be sure if it represents the current state of the password (visible or hidden) or the action that will occur when clicked
+The eye icon can sometimes be misinterpreted, as users may not be sure if it represents the current state of the password (visible or hidden) or the action that will occur when clicked

-Security considerations: While allowing users to view their passwords can be helpful, companies want to ensure this feature is used intentionally.
+While allowing users to view their passwords can be helpful, companies want to ensure this feature is used intentionally.
 A clear text option will encourage more thoughtful use of this feature

 On mobile, unmask passwords by default, but add a “Hide” option.
 It’s especially hard to type a complex, secure password on mobile.